 Our estimates indicate that the program increased health inspections; this could increase health clinic staff attendance (an explicit goal of the program).
 We report estimates of program impact on staff attendance in Table 2.
 Panels A and B report impacts using a difference-in-differences specification.
-Panel C reports results using a average treatment effects regression controlling for baseline attendance.20 Panel D reports a two-stage least squares estimate of the impact of a health facility being inspected on staff attendance, instrumenting for inspection with treatment.
-We find mixed results here-we find no impacts of monitoring on staff assignment in Panels A and B and we find large, positive, and significant impacts on doctor attendance in Panels C and D. Given that our results are not robust to specification, we treat this as suggestive evidence that monitoring and associated increases in health inspections did lead to greater doctor attendance.
-In contrast to subsequent doctor attendance however, attendance for other staff does not respond to treatment regardless of specification.
-One reason for this could be, speculatively, that attendance for other staff is much higher at baseline compared to doctors.
-Doctors are also in-charge of the facilities so it makes sense that they are the ones to respond to facility monitoring.
-Finally, some staff, like the School Health and Nutrition Supervisor and Lady Health Workers, have their primary job outside of the specific facility where attendance was audited.
-Their attendance in the clinic is therefore unlikely to be affected by these reports.
+Panel C reports results using an average treatment effects regression controlling for baseline attendance.19 Panel D reports a two-stage least squares estimate of the impact of a health facility being inspected on staff attendance, instrumenting for inspection with treatment.20 We find mixed results here-we find no impacts of monitoring on staff assignment in Panels A and B and we find large, positive, and significant impacts on doctor attendance in Panels C and D. These results are not robust